“One that offers drinks fridge, coffee and free chocolate chip cookies.”

-There are a lot of interview questions where sucking up to the company can help give you brownie points (to go along with your brownie nose).
+There are a lot of interview questions where sucking up to the company can help give you brownie points.
 This is sort of one of those questions.
 Describing your ideal company is not necessarily about literally describing the company you are interviewing with, but it is about achieving the following:

 - Everything you describe makes you sound like a great employee.

 - The company sees itself in the words that you use.